FindMySchool LogoFindMySchool

 On this profile, the headline issue is progress.
 A Progress 8 score of -0.57 indicates students, on average, make less progress than peers nationally with similar starting points.
 For parents, the implication is that the school’s impact is likely to vary sharply by child profile.
 Students who thrive in structured systems and make strong use of intervention time can still do well; students who need rapid academic acceleration without strong routines may find it harder to gain momentum.

-On rankings, the FindMySchool GCSE ranking places the school at 3018th in England and 7th in Darlington for GCSE outcomes.
-This is a proprietary FindMySchool ranking based on official data, and it places the school below England average overall, within the lower 40% of secondary schools in England on this measure.
+On rankings, the FindMySchool GCSE academic ranking places the school at 3,308th of 3,895 schools in England, while the local secondary ranking places it 9th in Darlington.
+This is a proprietary FindMySchool ranking based on official data, and it places the school below the national midpoint, within the lower band of secondary schools in England on this measure.

 The practical question is not whether the school has ambition, it clearly does, but whether your child’s learning needs match the delivery model.
 The evidence points to three high-impact levers that matter disproportionately here: